kubernetes-sigs/aws-fsx-csi-driver/examples/kubernetes/dynamic_provisioning_s3/README.md

 * s3ExportPath(Optional) - S3 data repository you want to export new or modified files from persistent volume to S3

 Note:
-- S3Bucket in s3ImportPath and s3ExportPath must be same, otherwise the driver can not create FSx for lustre successfully.
+- S3 Bucket in s3ImportPath and s3ExportPath must be same, otherwise the driver can not create FSx for lustre successfully.
-- S3ImportPath can stand alone and a random path will be created automatically like `s3://ml-training-data-000/FSxLustre20190308T012310Z`
+- s3ImportPath can stand alone and a random path will be created automatically like `s3://ml-training-data-000/FSxLustre20190308T012310Z`
-- S3ExportPath can not be given without specifying S3ImportPath.
+- s3ExportPath can not be given without specifying S3ImportPath.

 ### Edit [Persistent Volume Claim Spec](./specs/claim.yaml)
 ```